Safety limits & sync protection

 |---|---|---|

-| Multiple Deletion | Sync is about to delete more than 50% of synced items | Review pending changes, enable Bypass Halt if intentional |
+| Multiple Deletion | Sync is about to delete more than 50% of synced items | Review the pending changes, turn the bypass on if the deletions are intentional |

-| Duplicates | Sync is about to create multiple duplicate entries | Check your data source, enable Bypass Halt if needed |
+| Duplicates | Sync is about to create multiple duplicate entries | Check your data source, turn the bypass on if the entries are expected |

 When a safety halt triggers, the automation pauses and displays an error badge on your dashboard.
 No data is modified until you review and take action.

-How does bypass halt work?
+How does bypassing Auto-Stop work?

 - Open the automation that triggered the halt